natepayn3/Aethr/README.md

  <br>
 </div>

-A modular, bar-less shell built for Quickshell on Hyprland.
+A modular shell with no persistent bar, built for Quickshell on Hyprland.

 Why "Aethr"?
 Aethr represents the invisible, transient layer of the interface.
 By eschewing a persistent bar, this shell stays out of your way until you need it—using hover-proximity and intelligent triggers to summon docks and trays, leaving your workspace completely clear.